Frequently Asked Questions

 Is there anything a student needs to do before the workshop?

 If you are signing up for just the group class, nope!
-Sleep the night before and give your cell phone a long nap on a kitchen counter far away.
+Sleep the night before and give your cell phone, if you have one, a long nap on a kitchen counter far away.
+Please note: I encourage students to pick a workshop time when they know they can make a dedicated commitment, in the week that follows, to focus on writing their essay.

 What will be accomplished by the end?

 Students get as much as they give to this workshop which is designed to promote single-tasking focus with accountability and support.
-Ideally students embrace this chance to work on one thing, and do it to the best of their ability, within the parameters of the workshop.
+Ideally students embrace this chance to work on one thing, and do it to the best of their ability, within the parameters of the time they dedicate to work after this workshop.
 I provide clear instructions for the essential steps in the process and give personalized suggestions to help students keep up the momentum.
-That said, I cannot in good faith offer any fixed guarantees: in my experience, it is difficult to predict exactly how long it takes to go from nothing to a complete essay.
-Some students write fast, but then need to re-route multiple times, and others who get off to a slow start, land on gold, understand what they are trying to say and how, and finish quickly.
+That said, writing can be difficult for everyone and I cannot in good faith offer any fixed guarantees: in my experience, it is impossible to predict exactly how long it takes to go from nothing to a complete essay.
+Some students write fast, but then need to re-route multiple times, and others who get off to a slow start, land on gold, understand what they are trying to say, and finish more quickly.

 When should a student enroll?